sj134629/120-work/HW-13/readme.md

 (should not take to long for backgrounds, characters and props to be done)

--figure out the movement of the characters = 2 days max
+-figure out the movement of the characters = 3 days max

--use the mouse tags to help create the interaction part between user. = 2 days max
+-use the mouse tags to help create the interaction part between user. = 3 days max

+- project touch ups = 2 days max

 I'm going to work on this project for a couple of hours each day till the project is due.
 If I just sit down and do it, it won't take to long.
 Hopefully it does not take to much of my time.